AcceleratedLinux/accelerated-linux/linux/Documentation/networking/nf_conntrack-sysctl.rst

         Control offload timeout for tcp connections.
         TCP connections may be offloaded from nf conntrack to nf flow table.
-        Once aged, the connection is returned to nf conntrack with tcp pickup timeout.
+        Once aged, the connection is returned to nf conntrack.

 nf_flowtable_udp_timeout - INTEGER (seconds)
         default 30

         Control offload timeout for udp connections.
         UDP connections may be offloaded from nf conntrack to nf flow table.
-        Once aged, the connection is returned to nf conntrack with udp pickup timeout.
+        Once aged, the connection is returned to nf conntrack.